-1. The admission to the program is assigned to the Admissions Board of the program.
-The

-School's Examination Board acts as this Admissions Board.

-2. The Admissions Board decides on the admission of all students to the Master's program.
+- The admission to a program is assigned to the Admissions Board of the program in question.
+The School's Examination Board acts as this Admissions Board. - 2.
+The Admissions Board decides on the admission of all students of the Master's programs stipulated in Article 1.1.